Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 Learning curve.
 Moderate.
 Modern interface compared to legacy desktop tools.
 STACK invests in onboarding and tutorials, and most users become productive within a few sessions, though the full estimating workflow has more depth than most small contractors need.

 The honest take.
 STACK is the strongest established competitor in the Mac browser space.
 It runs well, the interface is genuinely modern, and the feature set is deep.
-The two issues are pricing and gating.
-STACK hides exact pricing behind sales gates, which makes it hard for a contractor to compare options without booking a demo.
-Once you do find pricing, it starts at roughly $2,599 a year for the takeoff-only tier and climbs from there.
-For a three-person team needing AI features, you are looking at $9,000 or more a year.
-STACK is the right answer if you have the budget and want every feature established platforms offer.
-For most small to midsize Mac shops, it is more than they need.
+The main issue is price.
+The entry tier runs about $2,988 a year per user before separately listed automated takeoff products and onboarding.
+For a three-person team, the core subscription alone is roughly $9,000 a year.
+STACK is the right answer if you have the budget and want integrated estimating, proposals, and broad collaboration.
+For most small to midsize Mac shops, it may be more than they need.
 Our Easy Takeoffs vs STACK comparison covers the full feature and pricing breakdown.

 Platform.
-Browser-based on Mac.
-The desktop app, Revu, is Windows only and was discontinued for Mac on June 28, 2023.
+Browser-based on Mac, with current iOS and Android apps.
+The Revu desktop application is Windows-only and was discontinued for Mac on June 28, 2023.

 Apple Silicon.
 Browser-based, runs natively.
 Bluebeam Revu desktop on Apple Silicon through Parallels has reported PDF driver issues that Bluebeam itself acknowledges and cannot troubleshoot.